Cryptanalysis and improvement of Wu-Cai-Wu-Zhang's quantum private comparison protocol: Advantages of our improved protocol

 \subsection{Feasibility}

 This is where our protocols really shine.
-As we stated in section III.D, the WCWZ protocol not only requires the quantum memory for storing $2(k+2m)$ qubits, but also $2n$ pairs of Bell states for comparing two $n$-bit strings $a$ and $b$.
-On the contrary, in both of our improved protocol and the previous one in \cite{HeIJQI16}, Alice and Bob merely need to send qubits prepared in the pure states $\left\vert 0\right\rangle $, $\left\vert 1\right\rangle $, $\left\vert +\right\rangle $ and $\left\vert -\right\rangle $\ non-entangled with other systems.
-Also, once they receive the qubits, they can measure them immediately without the need to wait for the other party to announce further information, thus no quantum memory is required.
+As we stated in section V.D, the WCWZ protocol not only requires the quantum memory for storing $2(k+2m)$ qubits, but also $2n$ pairs of Bell states for comparing two $n$-bit strings $a$ and $b$.

+On the contrary, in our previous protocol in Ref. \cite{HeIJQI16}, Alice and Bob merely need to send qubits prepared in the pure states $\left\vert 0\right\rangle $, $\left\vert 1\right\rangle $, $\left\vert +\right\rangle $ and $\left\vert -\right\rangle $\ non-entangled with other systems.
+Also, no quantum memory is required because once Alice and Bob receive the qubits, they can measure them immediately without the need to wait for the other party to announce further information.

+Similarly, our improved protocol has the same low requirement on quantum resource too.
+This is because only step i is quantum as it involves a QKD process.
+All other steps are completely classical.
+As it is known, there exist QKD protocols which can be run without entangled states and quantum memory.
+The original BB84 protocol Ref. \cite{qi365} is exactly such an example.

 Therefore, our two protocols are both much more feasible than the WCWZ protocol, and can be implemented with currently available technology.
+Especially, the improved protocol proposed in the current paper can be realized directly using existing QKD systems.